Melton Mowbray in Leicestershire

 There are great places to visit near Melton Mowbray including some great cities, historic monuments, canals, hiking areas, historic buildings, parks, shopping centres, airports, towns, villages, lakes, country parks and ruins.

-The area around Melton Mowbray boasts some of the best historic buildings including Leicester Cathedral, Church of St Nicholas - Leicester, Lavenham Guildhall, Bradgate House, and Old John Tower.
+There are a number of historic buildings near Melton Mowbray including Leicester Cathedral, Church of St Nicholas - Leicester, Lavenham Guildhall, Bradgate House, and Old John Tower.

 Melton Mowbray's best nearby parks can be found at Abbey Park, Wilton Park, and Bradgate Park.

-There are a number of airports near Melton Mowbray including Leicester Airport, and East Midlands Airport.
+There are a number of towns near Melton Mowbray including Loughborough, Ashby-de-la-Zouch, Melton Mowbray, and Market Harborough.

 Melton Mowbray History